mggg/RRC-Replication/figure_and_table_generation/figures/README.md

 graph: ReCom-A, ReCom-B, ReCom-C, ReCom-D, Reversible ReCom, and Forest ReCom.
 Here, we compare the normalized frequency with which a node has been reassigned in the first 50k accepted proposals.

+### pa_pres_sen_dotplot.png

+This is a scatterplot that contains a scatter plot for the expected number of democratic districts according the the data in a particluar election.
+In this case, we examine the 2016 general election and look at the expected number of districts won by the presidential candidate vs the expected number of districts won by the senatorial candidate.

 ### square_multigrid_dual_graph.png

 This is a dual graph for the square multigrid.
 The square multigrid is composed of 4 sections: